Effective Physical Therapy Treatment for Tennis Elbow and Golfer’s Elbow in Jersey City, NJ- Regain Your Range of Motion

 Lateral epicondylitis, often called tennis elbow, is a common condition characterized by inflammation of the tendons that join the forearm muscles on the outside of the elbow.
 Tennis elbow symptoms develop gradually, often beginning as mild and slowly worsening over weeks and months.
 You don’t need to be an athlete to develop tennis elbow – it can result from any repetitive overuse motions of the wrist and arm.
 Occupations that require repetitive motions that may lead to lateral epicondylitis include painting, carpentry, plumbing and more.
-Exchange Physical Therapy Group offers a wide range of tennis elbow treatment options to help you get back to a pain-free life.
+Exchange PT offers a wide range of tennis elbow treatment options to help you get back to a pain-free life.

 The anterior forearm has several muscles that help you flex your fingers and pronate the wrist.
 Sometimes this point of insertion becomes inflamed.
 Damage can occur from repetitive motions.
 Golf and tennis are common culprits, but any activity or occupation involving the medial epicondyle or lateral epicondyle can exacerbate symptoms.